Morland portrait

 The description and use of two arithmetick instruments of Morland

-The arithmetical machines of Morland were produced around 1666 and were presented to the King Charles II and general audience.
-First machine is a simple adding device, similar to the device of the italian Burattini, produced some years earlier (see the photo bellow).
+The arithmetical machines of Morland were devised between 1662 and 1666 and were presented to King Charles II and the general audience.
+The first machine (see the photo below) is a simple adding device, similar to the Ciclografo of the Italian Tito Livio Burattini, produced in the late 1650s.

 The adding device of Morland